-The designated staff location will be designated at the design of the building and will typically be the staff bedroom or office.
+The designated staff location will be designated in the design of the building and will typically be the staff bedroom or office.
 The designated staff location should be identified in the fire safety handbook and should be confirmed during audits as the location may change over time.

-Clause 2.4.2.5
+Clause 2.4.2.4

-Solid fuel burning appliances and fire places may be installed within existing buildings but they must not be used.
-The Department or Agency is not precluded from purchasing an existing building that has such an appliance or fire place installed as long as it is not used.
+If solid fuel burning appliances and fire places are installed within existing buildings, they must not be used.
+The Department or agency is not precluded from purchasing an existing building that has such an appliance or fire place installed.
+However, they must not be used.